 Access to some academic sites can involve a fee so subscription sites are indicated with an asterisk.

-Knowledge, when used wisely, has proved beneficial, so as a well-intentioned researcher you are entitled to regard your contribution to the world pool of knowledge as a manifestation of progress!
+Knowledge, when used wisely, has proved beneficial to humanity and the world, so as a well-intentioned researcher you can regard your contribution to collective learning as a manifestation of progress!

-The World Wide Web is a communications transformation that has taken place within a single generation as a step in the transition from language to written word, to printed word, to electronic word.
+The World Wide Web was a communications transformation that happened within a single generation as a continuing communications transition from spoken language to written word, to printed word, to electronic word.
 Anyone connected to the internet now has access to the accumulated knowledge and wisdom of mankind while just sitting on their bottom.

 Classical & Renaissance Literature & information

 * Perseus Digital Library – The Perseus Project is a digital library of Classics Department of the Tufts University near Boston, Massachusetts.
 The project assembles digital collections of humanities resources.

 Theoi Classical Texts Library is a collection of translations of works of ancient Greek and Roman literature.
 The theme of the library is classical mythology and so the selection consists primarily of ancient poetry, drama and prose accounts of myth.

 Thesaurus Linguae Graecae Canon of Greek Authors and Works.
 Oxford: Oxford University Press, 1990.